shivaylamba/developer.adobe.com/test/README.md

     npm run test:unit

+## Link Checker

+    node --max-old-space-size=8192 check_links.js https://www.adobe.io

+The link checker is a RAM hog, so make sure you run it with extra memory (as with the flag above).

+The first argument provided to the script is the "base" site to crawl.
+The link checker will crawl that site, and for any links on the same domain, will recursively crawl through those links as well.
+It will verify that external links do not 404.
+It also has custom code to try to catch Kirby's "soft" 404s.

+At the time of writing this, the above takes about 5 minutes to execute on a decent network and crawls between 3,000 to 4,000 links.

+Note that the link checker uses HEAD requests to verify links and this sometimes returns false positives.
+As such, consider this system an "early warning" system rather than a pass/fail.
+Manual review of link checker results is a must!

 ## End to End Tests

 Here's where it gets fun!
 We support a variety of ways to run the end to end